Ballymun: Sport

 There are a number of local sports groups in Ballymun.
-These include Ballymun United Football Club, the local soccer (association football) club.
+These include Ballymun United Football Club, the local association football club.
 Gaelic Athletic Association (GAA) clubs in the area include Ballymun Kickhams Gaelic Football Club and Setanta Hurling Club.

 Governance

 Ballymun is in the jurisdiction of Dublin City Council, in the council's North West Area, and hosts one of two area offices for that division of the city, the other being in Finglas.
 For local elections, it is part of the local electoral area of Ballymun–Finglas.

 Events

-An improvement project started by students at Trinity Comprehensive School, Better Ballymun Day, In it's first year, over 2000 locals participated in over 60 projects around Ballymun. has been held annually since February 2020.
+An improvement project started by students at Trinity Comprehensive School, Better Ballymun Day, has been held annually since February 2020.
+In its first year, over 2000 locals participated in over 60 projects around Ballymun.
 The project mostly consists of several litter-picking, recycling and painting initiatives around the suburb.
 It is supported by Trinity Comprehensive School, Ballymun Tidy Towns and Dublin City Council.